The troubled nation of Zefra needs your help!

 For many years the Truscans feigned to ignore these developments.
 But they led eventually to a series of local uprisings across the country.

-Following a Bongo attempt to crush the Truscan resistance in the late 1990s, the result was the unifying many of the rebels into an opposition movement called the People's Liberation Movement (PLM).
-Associated with the development of the PLM, was a parallel armed component called the People's Liberation Armed Militia (PLAM).
+Following a Bongo attempt to crush the Truscan resistance in the late 1990s, the result was the unifying many of the rebels into an opposition movement called the Peoples' Liberation Movement (PLM).
+Associated with the development of the PLM, was a parallel armed component called the Peoples' Liberation Armed Militia (PLAM).

 Internally the PLAM was dominated by three major sub-groups, each forming around its own charismatic leader.
 Initially these three sub-groups could generally agree over actions to be taken against the central governments.
 But the leaders of the three factions espoused different visions for the ultimate aim, namely some form of autonomous Truscan homeland.
 The internal divisiveness over ultimate aims sometimes led to uncoordinated and ineffective operations against government forces.

+In the early days of the Zefran Civil War the United States made a generous and well-intentioned attempt to settle issues in the country.
+A small force of Marines landed in eastern Zefra to help sort out the belligerents.
+However, the American initiative was starved of resources, unsurprising given that the US was heavily engaged in Iraq and Afghanistan at the same time.
 The US initiative ended in abysmal failure, and soon after the Americans withdrew, there were atrocities where the native supporters of the Americans killed a number of their fellow countrymen, claiming they were being maligned for having collaborated with the Americans (who were seen in some quarters of Zefra as an occupying force).
 Animosity towards the US continued after the end of the Civil War when promises from the US to help the Zefran economy proved illusions -- during this time the US had its own economic problems to deal with.
 Nevertheless, the ill feeling in Zefra towards the US continues to complicate matters to this day.

 Meanwhile, the civil war in Zefra caused a substantial flow of refugees across the border into Daloon.
 Within their numbers, the refugees harboured Truscan insurgents who had come from Zefra and found safe havens for future action on the Daloon side of the border.
 Daloon, at this point, had a very immature security establishment with nascent armed forces and a very lightly armed border patrol.
 Resources like these were insufficient for Daloon to maintain effective control of its border with Zefra, nor were they able to stop insurgents, lodged within the safe havens of the refugee camps, from conducting operations from Daloon into Zefra.